zephyrproject-rtos/zephyr/doc/security/security-overview.rst

    contributors shall have only access to the tree for said fix, not to other security sensitive trees.

--  A CVE space shall be allocated to assign Zephyr issues when the SWG decides such is needed.
+-  A CVE space shall be allocated to assign Zephyr issues when the Zephyr Security Subcommittee decides such is needed.

 -  The severity of the issue with regard to security shall be entered by the reporter.